omegaml/omegaml/docs/source/guide/intro/install.rst

     $ docker-compose up -d

 Jupyter Notebook is immediately available at http://localhost:8899 (`omegamlisfun` to login).
-Any notebook you create will automatically be stored in the integrated omega|ml database, making collaboration a breeze.
+Any notebook you create will automatically be stored in the integrated omega-ml database, making collaboration a breeze.
 The REST API is available at http://localhost:5000.

-If you already have a Jupyter or other Python environment and would like to use omega|ml's storage and runtime environment, you can start just the required parts:
+If you already have a Jupyter or other Python environment and would like to use omega-ml's storage and runtime environment, you can start just the required parts:

 .. code::